Bug #83074

 $value ...
 The comma separated string/set( or array which will be imploded) for which will be searched inside the given field.

-Updated by Georg Ringer over 1 year ago
+Updated by Georg Ringer about 6 years ago

 closed because of wrong usage + no feedback